-The right of way and pavement width for the existing private roadway to Breeze Hill Road would remain 30 feet, and would continue to meet Town Fire Code standards and to provide safe access to and within the site.
-It will not be offered to the Town for dedication.
-Where portions of this existing private roadway width are less than 30 feet (e.g. between the Berg and Jerome properties, SCTM #'s 0400-15-01-18 & 0400-15-01-20, respectively) it will be improved to meet the minimum paved width and drainage requirements pursuant to Town of Huntington, Chapter A202, Subdivision Regulations and Site Plan Regulations, adopted by the Town Board on May 6, 2014.
+The right of way and pavement width is proposed to be 30 feet wide to provide safe access to and within the site.
+Where the existing private roadway width is less than 30 feet (e.g. between the Berg and Jerome properties, SCTM #'s 0400-15-01-18 & 0400-15-01-20, respectively) it will be improved to meet the minimum paved width and drainage requirements pursuant to Town of Huntington, Chapter A202, Subdivision Regulations and Site Plan Regulations, adopted by the Town Board on May 6, 2014.
 A private right of way is an easement, which is the right to use part of another's property in a particular way even though they do not own it.
 Any issue with rights of access for the project, shall be lawfully settled for insuring safe access in conformance with Town Subdivision and Site Plan Regulations.
-Access will continue to be provided from Breeze Hill Road to existing residences (Federico, Berg and Bubaris), and the driveway from Breeze Hill Road will not be used for general access for the Preserve at Indian Hills but will be available for emergency access only.
+Access will continue to be provided from Breeze Hill Road to existing residences (Berg and Bubaris), and the driveway from Breeze Hill Road will not be used for general access for the Preserve at Indian Hills but will be available for emergency access only.
 As noted in Section 1.3, this access and will be restricted by signage and notification of residents through the HOA offering plan, subject to penalty.

-Interior roads will conform to Town design requirements, and all grading associated with roads and other development components will be stabilized at a slope not steeper than one (1) vertical on three (3) horizontal per Section 6.1.3.2 Stabilization of Slopes of the Town Subdivision and Site Plan Regulations.
+Interior roads will conform to Town design requirements, and all grading associated with roads and other development components will be stabilized at a slope not steeper than one (1) vertical on three (3), horizontal per Section 6.1.3.2 Stabilization of Slopes of the Town Subdivision and Site Plan Regulations.
 It should be noted that the Suffolk County Planning Commission (SCPC) Guidebook standard of 1,000 feet relative to the maximum length of cul-de-sacs was removed in the latest 2012 version of the guidebook.
 Created in consultation with experts and local stakeholders, the first bullet listed in the SCPC Specific Design Policies (pg.
-23) is to: Encourage flexibility of design in order to promote a mixture of uses in order to minimize traffic, encourage pedestrian activity and create a sense of place.
+22) is to: Encourage flexibility of design in order to promote a mixture of uses in order to minimize traffic, encourage pedestrian activity and create a sense of place.
 The proposed project meets these goals by providing redevelopment of an existing recreational resource with clustered senior housing as an alternative to continued sprawl (first bullet on top of pg.
-18).
+17).
 Although trips per household for senior housing is expected to be about half that expected for the ITE figure for similar development with no age restrictions, the proposed project has accounted for guest parking with the provision of two car garages, double wide driveways and off-street parking.